-He is active in bar association work, particularly the International Trademark Association where he serves as a mediator on the CPR Panel of Distinguished Neutrals, AIPLA, and the American Bar Association Sections on Intellectual Property and on Antitrust, where he served as Chairman of the Sports and Entertainment Industries Committee.
+Mr. Colbert is active in bar association work, particularly the International Trademark Association where he serves as a mediator on the CPR Panel of Distinguished Neutrals, AIPLA, and the American Bar Association Sections on Intellectual Property and on Antitrust, where he served as Chairman of the Sports and Entertainment Industries Committee.
 He has also been active in the Maryland State Bar Association and participated on the steering committee to create an intellectual property committee for the Business Law Section.
 He currently serves as an arbitrator on the International Court of Arbitration for Sport in Lausanne, Switzerland and for the American Arbitration Association.
-Mr. Colbert is a member of the Firm’s Management Committee and serves as the head of the Trademark and Copyright Practice Group in the DC Office, and has received the highest rating of AV from his peers, as reported in Martindale-Hubbell.

-Mr. Colbert has presented articles, programs and speeches in areas of interest to his practice, including the developing concept of trademark dilution, cybersquatting, extension of copyrights in collective works, copyright parodies, the interplay between patents and other intellectual property rights, damages calculations in patent cases, the use of surveys in consumer cases, trademark registration rights under foreign conventions, concerted refusals to deal, and market definitions in a variety of markets including general retail and entertainment industries.
+Mr. Colbert regularly presents articles, programs and speeches about a wide variety of topics, including trademark dilution, cybersquatting, extension of copyrights in collective works, copyright parodies, the use of surveys in consumer cases, trademark registration rights under foreign conventions, concerted refusals to deal, and market definitions in a variety of markets including general retail and entertainment industries.

 Mr. Colbert began his career as a law clerk to the Honorable Herbert S. Boreman in the United States Court of Appeals for the Fourth Circuit.